-We will continue to engage with our people and our vendors to raise awareness and to take further steps to ensure that slavery and human trafficking are not taking place within our business and our supply chain.
+We will continue to engage with our people and our vendors to raise awareness and to take further steps to ensure that modern slavery and human trafficking are not taking place within our business and our supply chain.

-This Statement on Modern Slavery and Human Trafficking for the year ended December 31, 2020 has been approved by the board of directors of The Goldman Sachs Group, Inc. on February 26, 2021 and by the board of directors of each of its subsidiaries that are required to make an annual statement pursuant to section 54 of the MSA3 and sections 13 and 14 of the AMSA.4
+This Statement on Modern Slavery and Human Trafficking for the year ended December 31, 2021 has been approved by the board of directors of The Goldman Sachs Group, Inc. on February 24, 2022 and by the board of directors of each of its reporting entities that are required to make an annual statement pursuant to section 54 of the MSA3 and sections 13 and 14 of the AMSA.4

-David M. Solomon
+David Solomon